nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_search_for_prescriptions_with_detail.md

 ## User Story ##

-As a clinician delivering urgent care I would like to search for prescriptions for a patient who has presented to me so that I can get an overview of a patient's medication regime and find to correct prescription for me to review.
+As a clinician delivering urgent care I would like to search for prescriptions for a patient who has presented to me so that I can get an overview of a patient's medication regime and find the correct prescription for me to review.

 ## Security ##